google/fonts/cc-by-sa/knowledge/modules/using_type/lessons/from_type_to_logotype/content.md

 </figure>

-While the horizontal logo lockup can be seen as the “master logo”—it contains the full message and all design elements are represented in the unit—the vertical lockup and stand-alone “A” mark are more *iconic* and—as the following examples show—more appropriate in the context of this little project: Space exploration, where you’ll see logos live on everything from buildings, uniforms, utilities and patches (even though the “A” scales down perfectly to a social avatar).
+While the horizontal logo lockup can be seen as the “master logo”—it contains the full message and all design elements are represented in the unit—the vertical lockup and stand-alone “A” mark are more *iconic*.
+And, as the following examples show, they're also more appropriate in the context of this little space exploration branding project, where you’ll see logos live on everything from buildings, uniforms, utilities and patches (even though the “A” scales down perfectly to a social avatar).

 <figure>